if (screen && screen.width > 768)

 With any design work you have to consider how colors will play off one another but with backlit designs, it’s even more important.
 Adding in contrast to your backlit trade show display design will only help your booth stand out at your events.

-Create Your Design To Highlight A Specific Section (or two)
+Use Your Design, Not Text, To Highlight A Specific Section (or two)

 Another trick for your backlit trade show booth design is to create your layout with key sections being highlighted and focus on using visuals to convey your message instead of relying on text.